GENERAL CONDITIONS FOR CLUB COMPETITIONS AND OTHER EVENTS

-Competition entries may only be submitted by fully paid-up members of Keyworth Camera Club.
+Entries for club competitions or any other event may only be submitted by fully paid-up members of Keyworth Camera Club.

 The responsibility for the organisation, collection of entries and keeping the competition records rests with the Competition Secretary or such person temporarily standing in for the Competition Secretary.

-ENTRY REQUIREMENTS – PDIs & Prints
+COMPETITION ENTRY REQUIREMENTS – PDIs & Prints

 Any image already entered into a competition within the club, or an image that is broadly similar to one that the member has already entered, shall not be eligible for entry into a subsequent competition in any format.
 The Competitions Secretary’s decision shall be final in this regard.